 On several occasions I’ve needed to learn how to do a specific injection on the spot.
-I opened mskNAV, quickly reviewed the injection module and then performed the injection successfully for the first time!
+I opened mskNAV, quickly reviewed the injection module and then performed the injection successfully.
 Highly recommended.
 An important reference in my office.
-One of a kind learning tool!
+One of a kind learning tool.

-We have been using this program with our fellows and residents for the last year and a half, outstanding program.
+We have been using this program for our fellows and residents for the last year and a half.
+It's outstanding.

 Worth every penny.

-If you’re looking for a premier application and learning tool for ultrasound, look no further.
-I’m a resident and this application was recently incorporated into our regular didactic schedule and has been more than impressive.
-It offers everything from anatomy review to step by step guide to diagnostic ultrasound.
-Great for both in the learning center as an adjunct to skills workshop as well as in the clinic for a quick review of both diagnostic and procedural skills.
+The mskNAV software was recently incorporated into our regular didactic schedule and has been more than impressive.
+Great for both the learning center as an adjunct to skills workshop and in the clinic for a quick review of both diagnostic and procedural skills.

-Learn US injections instantly.
-Been using mskNAV for several years now.
-It definitely helped me when learning diagnostic ultrasound.
-Currently, my use of it is to review or quickly learn ultrasound guided injections.
+I have been using mskNAV for several years now.
+It definitely helped me when I was first learning ultrasound.
+Currently, I use the program for patient education and to review or quickly learn ultrasound guided injections.
 On several occasions, I’ve needed to learn how to do a specific injection on the spot.
-I opened mskNAV reviewed the injection module, reviewed it for 1-2 minutes and then successfully performed the injection for the first time!
+I opened mskNAV reviewed the injection module for 1-2 minutes and then successfully performed the injection for the first time.